Key Takeaways

 Before attending your first therapy session, there are a few things you can do to prepare to make the most of the experience.
 Take some time to learn about the process and what you can expect from your first few sessions.
 Remember, this is a time for your therapist to get to know you.
 But it’s also a time for you to get to know them.
 So it’s OK to ask any questions that could help you determine whether the provider is the right fit for your needs.

 At Rula, we know that starting therapy can feel daunting.
 So we built a digital therapist-matching program to make it easier for you to find an in-network provider who offers the specialized care you deserve.
 No matter the mental health issue you’re facing, we’ll help you find a therapist who’s a great fit for your needs.
-And our network of over 8,000 providers means you can be seen as early as this week.
+And our network of over 10,000 providers means you can be seen as soon as tomorrow.